farmera/sare_grant/study_results_balloons.md

 All resolutions discussed thus far are for standard RGB imagery.
 For multi-spectral bands including NIR these resolutions drop slightly thus RGB alone is a higher resolution image when compared to all bands taken together.
-Our choice of a pair of Canon S100's meant a high pixel count with flight altitudes between 100 and 200 ft.
+Our choice of a pair of Canon S100's meant a high pixel count and with flight altitudes of between 100 and 200 ft we were assured, in principle, that our GSD was more than adequate.
 At these heights our GSD using the dual-camera system was from 3-5 sq in or between 0.06-0.17 sq ft per pixel.

 ![](img/1m-resolution.png)
 1 meter per pixel